Skip links

 in

 Archangel, Russia.
-Nuclear accident on a platform in the Arctic Sea, during a test of a new nuclear missile by the Russian military.
-7 engineers who were working on the new weapon system (which is not revealed) die.
-For a few hours, a radiation spike
+A nuclear accident occurs on a platform in the Arctic Sea during a Russian military test of a new nuclear missile.
+Seven engineers working on the new weapons system (which is not revealed) die.
+For a few hours, the nearby port city of

 in